Kingsbridge: History

 The town formed around a bridge which was built in or before the 10th century between the royal estates of Alvington, to the west, and Chillington, to the east, hence giving it the name of Kyngysbrygge ("King's bridge").
 In 1219 the Abbot of Buckfast was granted the right to hold a market there, and by 1238 the settlement had become a borough.
 The manor remained in possession of the abbot until the Dissolution of the Monasteries, when it was granted to Sir William Petre.
 Kingsbridge was never represented in Parliament or incorporated by charter, the local government being by a portreeve.
 It lay within the hundred of Stanborough.

-Kingsbridge is in fact a combination of two towns, Kingsbridge and Dodbrooke.
+Kingsbridge is, in fact, a combination of two towns, Kingsbridge and Dodbrooke.
 Dodbrooke was granted its own market in 1257 and had become a borough by 1319.
 While Dodbrooke was originally considered to be the dominant of the two, Kingsbridge later expanded to include it.
 The town consists of two ecclesiastical parishes: St. Edmund's in the west and St. Thomas Becket at Dodbrooke in the east.
 St. Edmund's Church, in mainly Perpendicular style, retains some 13th-century features including a font, but was enlarged and reconsecrated around 1414 and was mostly rebuilt in the 19th century.
 The parish church of St. Thomas Becket displays a particularly well-preserved rood screen, restored in 1897.

+A map of the town was drawn up in 1586 recording land belonging to Sir John Petre.

 In 1798 the town mills were converted into a woollen manufactory, which produced large quantities of cloth, and serge manufacture was introduced early in the 19th century.
 During the 19th century the town had an active coastal shipping trade, shipbuilding, a tannery, other industries and a large monthly cattle market.
 The chief exports were cider, corn, malt, and slate.

 Kingsbridge was used by Anthony Trollope as the setting for his novel Rachel Ray (1863) and by Rachel Joyce as the setting for her 2012 novel The Unlikely Pilgrimage of Harold Fry.
 In October 2021 Embankment Films started filming in Kingsbridge for the big screen version of The Unlikely Pilgrimage of Harold Fry, starring Jim Broadbent, Penelope Wilton, Monika Gossmann and Bethan Cullinane.
 The film was released in April 2023.

-The town centre retains many 18th and 19th century buildings.
-The Shambles, or market arcade, was rebuilt in 1796 but retains its 16th century granite piers.
-The former grammar school, now a museum, was founded and built by Thomas Crispin in 1670.
+The town centre retains many 18th- and 19th-century buildings.
+The Shambles, or market arcade, was rebuilt in 1796 but retains its 16th-century granite piers.
+The former grammar school, now the Kingsbridge Cookworthy Museum, was founded and built by Thomas Crispin in 1670.